charger88/zebra-api/README.md

 ```
 go run *.go
 ```
-Please, don't expose the app into internet without _nginx_ of other web server with enabled SSL in front of it.
+Please, don't expose the app into internet without _nginx_ or other web server with enabled SSL in front of it.

 Also this web server may serve web client files.
 Example of _nginx_ configuration: https://github.com/charger88/zebra-docker/blob/master/zebra-client/default.conf